Estimation

 Step 2.
 Sampling the Posterior Distribution of Parameters

-In Step 1, we got tuned::Hyperparameter. posterior_sampler uses it for the estimation.
+In Step 1, we obtained tuned::Hyperparameter. posterior_sampler uses it for the estimation.

-If users changed the default values in Step 1, the corresponding default values in the above function also should be changed.
-If users use our default values, the function simplifies to
+If you changed the default values in Step 1, the corresponding default values in the above function should also be changed.
+If you use the default values, the function simplifies to

 saved_params, acceptPrMH = posterior_sampler(yields, macros, tau_n, rho, iteration, tuned::Hyperparameter)

-iteration is the number of posterior samples that users want to get.
-Our MCMC starts at the prior mean, and you have to erase burn-in samples manually.
+iteration is the number of posterior samples to generate.
+The MCMC sampler starts at the prior mean, and you need to discard burn-in samples manually.

 saved_params = saved_params[burnin+1:end]

-Also, users might want to erase posterior samples that do not satisfies the stationary condition.
-It can be done by erase_nonstationary_param.
+You may also want to discard posterior samples that do not satisfy the stationarity condition.
+This can be done using erase_nonstationary_param.

-All entries in the above saved_params::Vector{Parameter} are posterior samples that satisfy the stationary condition.
+All entries in the output (saved_params::Vector{Parameter}) are posterior samples that satisfy the stationarity condition.

 Reduction in the Number of Posterior Samples

-The vector length of saved_params decreases after the burn-in process and erase_nonstationary_param.
-Note that this leads to a gap between iteration and length(saved_params).
+The length of saved_params decreases after the burn-in process and applying erase_nonstationary_param.
+Note that this creates a gap between iteration and length(saved_params).

 Diagnostics for MCMC

-We believe in the efficiency of our algorithm, so users do not need to be overly concerned about the convergence of the posterior samples.
-In our opinion, sampling 6,000 posterior samples and erase the first 1,000 samples as burn-in would be enough.
+We believe in the efficiency of the algorithm, so you do not need to be overly concerned about the convergence of the posterior samples.
+In our opinion, sampling 6,000 posterior samples and discarding the first 1,000 samples as burn-in should be sufficient.

 We provide a measure to gauge the efficiency of the algorithm, that is